artax-malx/literary-translations/README.md

 Caucasus-Literature
 ===================

-Project to translate to English the rich literature of the Caucasus.
+Project to translate to English the primers of Caucasian literature.

-Current translations (in progress):
+Current translations include (in progress):
 * Out the Darkness of Ages: novel narrating the history of the Ingush people in the period of 1870-1918